Version: Unity 6.5 Alpha (6000.5)

 The serialization analyzer implements the following diagnostic rules:

-Description: When a field is serialized by [SerializeReference], its type must have the [Serializable] attribute.
-If the type is missing [Serializable], Unity issues a warning and the field will not serialize as expected.
-To suppress this warning add [Serializable] or use [MakeSerializable].
+When a field is serialized by [SerializeReference], its type should have the [Serializable] attribute.
+If the type is missing [Serializable], Unity issues a warning.
+The field is serialized via [SerializeReference] even though the type isn’t considered serializable in other serialization contexts, which can lead to inconsistent behavior.
+To avoid the issue, add [Serializable] to the class or use the [MakeSerializable] attribute.

 public class CustomData